 Register for this Tour

-We begin with an exciting but relaxed day close to the Chilean capital, exploring the wondrous Andes for many endemics, with Andean Condors galore and great photo ops.
-Then we’ll head south to Talca and the chance to see Burrowing Parakeets, and then on to Altos de Lircay National Reserve, home to sensational mountain scenery, our lovely lodge, and extensive beech forest—the home to Chestnut-throated Huet-Huet and Rufous-legged Owl—and where Magellanic Woodpeckers are common.
+We begin with an exciting but relaxed day close to the Chilean capital, exploring the wondrous Andes for many neat endemics, with Andean Condors galore and great photo ops.
+Then we’ll head south to Talca and the chance to see a colony of Burrowing Parakeets, and then on to Altos de Lircay National Reserve, home to sensational mountain scenery, our lovely lodge, and extensive beech forest—the home to Chestnut-throated Huet-Huet and Rufous-legged Owl—and where Magellanic Woodpeckers are common.